All you need to know heading into the May 21 primary

 Gist

-Georgia’s primary is less than a month away and there’s a lot to unpack.
+Georgia’s primary is only days away, and there’s a lot to unpack.

 The May 21 primary will be the first time some Georgians will be voting in new districts for state and congressional candidates.
 They’ll also be voting in local races for sheriff, judges, school board or county commission members.
 Primary winners who have challengers will go on to compete in the Nov.
 5 general election.
 Georgia is an open primary state, meaning voters can choose the party ballot they wish to vote for.

-This year, Georgians who want to vote absentee in the primary could face possible challenges due to mail delivery delays.
+This year, Georgians who voted by absentee ballot in the primary could face challenges due to mail delivery delays.

 What’s Happening